 Best hostel in town!Abraham Hostel Jerusalem is well-known for its friendly and welcoming atmosphere, helpful staff, and exceptional value.
+Located only minutes away from Jerusalem's best tourist attractions, It's the perfect spot to call home in this historical city.

 3 – 4 Hours